theshamiksinha/StickHero-Game-JavaFX/README.md

 ## Introduction

 Welcome to Stick Hero, an engaging game inspired by the classic Stick Hero, implemented using JavaFX and object-oriented programming (OOP) concepts.
-This project is developed as part of an AP course, aiming to emulate the core mechanics of Stick Hero while introducing creative elements.
+This project is developed as part of the Advanced Programming course at IIIT Delhi, aiming to emulate the core mechanics of Stick Hero while introducing creative elements.

 ## Game Summary